-In the past, regional models of ice sheet hydrology and dynamics have often failed to include crevasse drainage, instead focusing exclusively on supraglacial lake drainage (e.g. Arnold et al., crevasse drainage in simple ways.
+In the past, regional models of ice sheet hydrology and dynamics have often failed to include crevasse drainage in simple ways.
 For example, Clason et al. (2015) incorporated crevasse drainage, but considered it similarly to supraglacial lake drainage.
-These authors identified crevassed regions based on a $\sigma_v$ threshold, which were then allowed to fill and hydrofracture according to a LEFM model (van der Veen, 2007).
+These authors identified drainage, but considered it similarly to supraglacial lake drainage.
+These authors identified crevassed regions based on a σ_v threshold, which were then allowed to fill and hydrofracture according to a LEFM model (van der Veen, 2007).
 After full-depth hydrofracture and drainage, a moulin was formed that continued to drain any further meltwater continuously to the bed.
-More recently, Koziol et al. (2017) allowed crevasses to continuously drain, with meltwater produced at the surface of crevasse fields (again identified according to a $\sigma_v$ threshold) drained results we present herein highlight ways, summarized below, in which future studies may be able to account further for a wide diversity of crevasse hydrology while keeping inputs and
+More recently, Koziol et al. (2017) allowed crevasses to continuously drain, with meltwater produced at the surface of crevasse fields (again identified according to a σ_v threshold) drained immediately to the bed without requiring hydrofracture.
+These behaviours, reflecting a paucity of observations available at the time, were assumed to be spatially uniform.
+The observational results we present herein highlight ways, summarized below, in which future studies may be able to account further for a wide diversity of crevasse hydrology while keeping inputs and